cloudfoundry/service-fabrik-broker/docs/Interoperator.md

 apiVersion: osb.servicefabrik.io/v1alpha1
 kind: SFServiceBinding
 metadata:
-  # Name would map to the binding_id from the OSB bind request.
+  # Name would map to the binding_id from the OSB bind request,
+  # if the binding_id is a valid k8s name.
+Otherwise the name is
+  # the sha224 sum of the binding_id
   name: 'de3dd272-fcfc-11e8-a31b-b6001f10c97f'
 spec:
-  # instance_id as in the OSB bind request.
+  # binding_id as in the OSB bind request.
+  id: de3dd272-fcfc-11e8-a31b-b6001f10c97f

+  # instance_id is the name of of the SFServiceInstance
   instanceId: 0304b210-fcfd-11e8-a31b-b6001f10c97f

   # service_id as in the OSB bind request.